AOMediaCodec/iamf/README.md

-# iac
+# iamf

-Official specification of the AOM group for the Immersive Audio Container
+Official specification of the AOM group for the Immersive Audio Media and Formats

 The specification is written using a special syntax (mixing markup and markdown) to enable generation of cross-references, syntax highlighting, etc. The file